 Gorge Scholars is a tuition waiver program available to eligible high school graduates.
 Gorge Scholars receive full tuition waivers for up to eighteen credits per term, for up to two years.
-(Books, fees and miscellaneous expenses are not included.)
-Tuition waivers will be awarded to the first twenty-four (24) students who submit a complete application packet and meet the eligibility requirements.
+Books, fees and miscellaneous expenses are not included.
+Tuition waivers will be awarded to the first 24 students who submit a complete application packet and meet the eligibility requirements.

-Columbia Gorge Community College is committed to offering Gorge Scholar tuition waivers for at least two years, but reserves the right to modify or terminate the program at any time.
+Columbia Gorge Community College reserves the right to modify or terminate the program at any time.